The actor, who would have turned 69 today, made his acting debut in a little-seen 1977 comedy "Can I Do It 'Till I Need Glasses?"

 and Ben Affleck

-, who also won Oscars for Best Screenplay
+, who also won Oscars for Best Original Screenplay.

-For a film in which he plays a clown, 1998's "Patch Adams" was a somber and dramatic turn for Williams.
+For a film in which he plays a doctor/clown, 1998's "Patch Adams" was a somber and dramatic turn for Williams.

 Williams went dark and twisted for Mark Romanek